 A few years later, the BEP acquired the last piece of the puzzle: the Large Examining and Printing Equipment (LEPE) that could serial-number, inspect, and cut the larger sheets.
 Production of currency in 50-note sheets could then begin, starting with the $1 notes of Series 2013.
 Again a subtle design change was made in order to distinguish the notes printed in the new format: in the letter/number pair indicating the position of each note on the sheet, the letter was made smaller and the number larger, so that the two were now the same size.

-To date, only the $1 note has been printed in 50-subject format, but other denominations are expected to follow.
+To date, only the $1 and $5 notes have been printed in 50-subject format, but other denominations are expected to follow.
 Currently, a majority of the BEP's presses are still the older models that can handle only the 32-subject sheets, so the transition will last several more years at the least.